 Draw blood at T = 1, 2, 3, 4, 5, and 6 hours: Draw 15 µL of blood (1/5 capillary) per mouse through tail bleeding, and quickly blow the blood into a microcentrifuge tube.

-NOTE: There is no need to stop the bleeding during the assay unless the mice show excess bleeding.

 Spin the blood samples at 2,000 x g at room temperature for 10 minutes in a microcentrifuge.
 Transfer the supernatant, including the floating fat layer, to a PCR tube for storage.
 The supernatant can be stored at –20 °C for several weeks until analysis.